leecade/react-i/README.md

     export const Origin = () => <g><path d="M11.99 2C6.47 2 2 6.48 2 12s4.47 10 9.99 10C17.52 22 22 17.52 22 12S17.52 2 11.99 2zm4.24 16L12 15.45 7.77 18l1.12-4.81-3.73-3.23 4.92-.42L12 5l1.92 4.53 4.92.42-3.73 3.23L16.23 18z"/></g>
     ```

-    Great, we hava a component named `Origin`
+    Great, we hava a component named `Origin`.

 - Use it in project

-    Convert all svg file to a js file
+    Convert all svg file to a js file.

     ```sh
-    ./svg-icon *.svg >> icon.js
+    ./svg-icon *.svg >> icons.js
     ```

-    Then, we can use it with `react-i`
+    Then, we can use it with `react-i`.

     ```
     import React, { Component } from 'react'